-Thermals are the perfect layer to start any outfit with for the cold weather.
-You can think of base layers as a foundation to keep children warm.
+Toasty thermals are the perfect layer to start any outfit with.
+You can think of them as a foundation to keep children warm.
 Start with these and build up your child’s outfit with layers.
 If your child gets too warm you can always remove some of the extra layers.
 Layers don’t necessarily need to be thick.
-A few thinner layers can also work, as they can trap the air between each layer and insulate your little one against the cold.
+A few thinner layers can also work, as they can trap the air and insulate your little one against the cold.
 Base layers will be worn against your child’s skin, so they must be thin, super soft and stretchy.

 Dress babies and young children in one more layer than an adult would wear and make sure their head, neck and hands are covered.

 To keep children warm, choose a jacket appropriate for the weather.
-It is worth investing in a waterproof jacket as getting wet and cold can ruin the fun with any outdoor activity.
+It is worth investing in a good children’s waterproof jacket as getting wet and cold can ruin the fun with any outdoor activity.
 Waterproof clothing means your child will be kept warm as rain or snow can’t get in.
 A fleece lined waterproof jacket is fine for milder days, but colder times call for an insulated winter coat.

-Little hands can feel the cold quick too so gloves are also important.
+Little hands can feel the cold quickly, so toasty gloves are super important.
 Make sure you choose waterproof gloves if the weather is wet or there’s snow.
 These are also perfect for forest school and outdoor adventures.
 Mittens are great for smaller children, but they do limit movement slightly, so some older children might find them uncomfortable.

 Getting chilly feet can bring on a cold so remember to keep your children’s feet warm and dry.
 First, make sure they’re wearing warm winter socks.
 Woolly socks are great to keep little feet dry as they can absorb a high amount of moisture (much more than cotton).
 Choose ones that are long and elasticated to make sure they don’t let the cold wind sneak in through the cuffs of your children’s trousers.